<img alt="" src="https://secure.wire0poor.com/215720.png" style="display:none;">

 Formula to identify the best vendor for your business:

-As an aside - while it may be tempting to handle in-house, when doing so you’ll spend more time, money, and resources training an internal team versus outsourcing review management activities to experts.
+As an aside - while it may be tempting to handle in-house, when doing so, you’ll spend more time, money, and resources training an internal team versus outsourcing review management activities to experts.

 Let’s cover some of the criteria to keep in mind when researching review management companies so that, when the time comes, you’re well-positioned to make the best decision for your business.

-Proven Track Record of Success
+Track Record of Success

 If you do your homework, you’ll quickly be able to tell whether or not a review or reputation management company will be able to help you reach your business goals.

-Check for Case Studies
+Case Studies

 See if the vendor has published any case studies that show off their work with previous clients.
 If any of the case studies highlight companies that are similar to yours in terms of industry, size, or review management goals, this is a great starting point.